dbarpaga/Houdini-Portfolio-Donut/README.md

 ![almostthere](https://user-images.githubusercontent.com/103074186/163543683-78d25da4-f09b-4e33-94fb-9e0cca6b7998.PNG)

-I used Houdini's inhouse render, there are 3rd party render programs that can be useed and each has their own pros and cons.
+I used Houdini's inhouse render, there are 3rd party render programs that can be used and each has their own pros and cons.

 ![renderedfdoniut](https://user-images.githubusercontent.com/103074186/163634851-63f44eaf-92ab-488c-bc83-64157097cfa8.PNG)